On the Stability of General Bayesian Inference: Definitions, Conditions and Proofs

 \begin{condition}[Boundedness of $g$, $f$ and $h$] For data generating process $g(\cdot)$ and likelihood models $\left\lbrace f(\cdot;\theta):\theta\in\Theta\right\rbrace$ and $\left\lbrace h(\cdot;\eta):\eta\in\mathcal{A}\right\rbrace$ there exists $0<M<\infty$ such that

 \end{condition}

-Given base measure $\mu$ - assumed to be the Lebesque measure for continuous random variables and the counting measures for discrete random variables - $M$ is the essential supremum of density $f(x)$, $\esssup f(x)=M$ if the set defined by $f^{-1}(M,\infty)$ has measure 0, i.e. $\mu\left(f^{-1}(M,\infty)\right)=0$.
-For discrete random variables it is always the case that $M \leq 1$, $M$ can be bounded for continuous random variables such as a Gaussian or \Student by lower bounding the model's scale parameter by some reasonable value.
+Given base measure $\mu$ - assumed to be the Lebesque measure for continuous random variables and the counting measures for discrete random variables - $\esssup_y f(y)=M$ if the set defined by $f^{-1}(M,\infty)$ has measure 0, i.e. $\mu\left(f^{-1}(M,\infty)\right)=0$.
+For discrete random variables it is always the case that $M \leq 1$ and $M$ can be bounded for continuous random variables such as a Gaussian or \Student by lower bounding the model's scale parameter by some reasonable value.

-Additionally, we require the following stochastic concentration condition of the general Bayesian posterior, which we argue below will hold given sufficient regularity of the observations and the prior specification.
-This condition was inspired by the Stochastic Lipschitz continuity assumption of \cite{norkin1986stochastic}.